hailelagi/hailelagi.com/content/writing/stitch-fs.md

 }
 ```

 At every point during the boot <> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point**, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/).
-This compositional nature is often exploited by CoW filesystems to cache or recreate filesystem objects, by interacting with the FUSE kernel api, you can mount anything you'd like right in userspace! -- more important than _how_ is _why._
+This compositional nature is often exploited by `copy-on-write` filesystems to cache, decouple and recreate snapshots of filesystem objects, by interacting with the FUSE kernel api, we can mount anything right in userspace! -- more important than _how_ is _why._

 ## why fuse?
-Hopefully it makes sense that file system heirarchies can be built as an interface over whatever you like -- with FUSE or `ublk` it's right in userspace, no need to muck about the kernel, google drive, your [calendar](https://github.com/lvkv/whenfs), a zip archive, [icmp packets](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)... it goes on, you are only bounded by imagination -- but should you put it in production?[^7] I don't know, but I know it's possible to do so over object storage and is a natural fit[^6] for certain workloads such as machine learning and analytics: it's cheap, and POSIX access methods are well understood by existing applications, however [beware of latency and compatibility.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)
+Hopefully it makes sense that file system heirarchies can be built as an interface over whatever you like -- with FUSE or `ublk` it's right in userspace, no need to muck about inside a kernel - that's a scary place, google drive, your [calendar](https://github.com/lvkv/whenfs), a zip archive, [icmp packets](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)... it goes on, you are only bounded by imagination -- but should you put it in production?[^7] I don't know, but I know it's possible to do so over object storage and is a natural fit[^6] for certain workloads such as machine learning and analytics: it's cheap, and POSIX access methods are well understood by existing applications, however [beware of latency and compatibility.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)

 {{% callout %}}
-aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc
+A brief aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc
-but how about the flock, fcntl and ioctl family?
-How would those work across a network boundary? what syscalls
+but how about the flock, fcntl and the ioctl family?
+How would locking and transactional semantics work across a network boundary that can fail?
-do applications need?
+what consistency guarantees?
 {{% /callout %}}

 ## interacting with the fuse protocol

-There's an abstraction layer that wasn't mentioned in the first diagram - which sits just below the application in linux known as the [linux virtual filesystem](https://docs.kernel.org/filesystems/vfs.html) which allows the dispatching of messages in the FUSE protocol somewhat similar to a client-server model:
+There's an abstraction layer that wasn't mentioned in the first diagram - which sits just below this filesystem application in linux known as the [linux virtual filesystem](https://docs.kernel.org/filesystems/vfs.html) which allows the dispatching of messages in the FUSE protocol somewhat similar to a client-server model:

 ```
 +++++++        +++++++++++         ++++++++++++